autokitteh/web-platform/README.md

 -   **Work and Marketing Automation**: Facilitate tasks using systems like Gmail, Docs, Slack, Calendar, etc.
 -   **Corporate Operations Automation**: Enhance enterprise-specific procedures for HR, sales, etc.

-## Contact 📬

-For inquiries, contact: meow@autokitteh.com

-# Contributing to autokitteh

-We'd love to get your input!
-We want to make contributing to this project as easy and transparent as possible.

 ## How to Install and Run 🛠️

 ### Prerequisites 📋